How To Create an Online Payment Website Like PayPal?

 I recommend that you use ID.me for this, which has a robust solution for the financial services industry.
 ID.me offers the following features:

 You can access the ID.me verification APIs and SDKs on their developer portal.
-Their API documentation is also available.
+Their API documentation is available here.

 8. Sign-up for a CRM solution